How Do People Celebrate Christmas?

 Christmas is one of the most celebrated holidays in the whole world.
 It is an occasion filled with lots of exciting colors and anticipated merriment.
 Different countries may have diverse ways of celebrating it following each particular customs and traditions.
 But if we would look at it, there are things found to be common among the ways how people celebrate Christmas.

 Before I jump into that, let me just say that all the Christmas traditions that people celebrate will not be meaningful if it is not celebrated with Christ at the center of it.
 Isn't it that the birth of Christ is the reason in the first place why there is such a thing as Christmas?
-I hope you will take the time to read a hub about it called A Christmas Without Jesus Christ?
+It would be sad to celebrate A Christmas Without Jesus Christ.

 Now, let us look at each of the following elements which accompany the hustle and bustle of the Christmas season.
 We'll have a brief look at interesting facts and some ideas that complement each element.

 Exchanging Christmas Gifts

 When did the tradition of exchanging Christmas gifts start?
 The only gift giving that I could recall from the Christmas story was the giving of gifts - gold, frankincense and myrrh - by the visiting wise men to the baby Jesus.

 Though many would associate gift giving nowadays to that done by the wise men, history says that it was adopted by the Christian church from the pagan festival called Saturnalia.
 The celebration of Saturnalia by Romans was held in mid-December and had the preparation of special foods, decoration of homes with greenery, singing and gift-giving as part of the occasion.